Cosmetic Dentistry » Clear Braces

-The demand for adult orthodontics is increasing especially when now we can offer more aesthetically pleasing appliances.
+The demand for clear braces for adult orthodontics is increasing, especially when now we can offer more aesthetically pleasing appliances.

-Age is not limiting factor for having an orthodontic treatment, however it is important that you have a full comprehensive consultation before commencing the treatment to ensure your dental health is stable.
+Age is not a limiting factor for having orthodontic treatment; however, you must have a full comprehensive consultation before commencing the treatment to ensure your dental health is stable.